Seteco/Somorrostro/Running-behind-apache.md

 ## Troubleshooting mod_proxy

-Make sure the requests reach netdata, by examinng `/var/log/netdata/access.log`.
+Make sure the requests reach netdata, by examing `/var/log/netdata/access.log`.

 1. if the requests do not reach netdata, your apache does not forward them.
 2. if the requests reach netdata by the URLs are wrong, you have not re-written them properly.